RobotFK/AdventofCode/README.md

 Written In Python, using nothing more than the Standard Library, and operated by CLI

 ### [Year 2015](/2015)
-Written originally in C++ but after hitting the wall of building a MD5 from scratch the year was switched to \[...\]
+Written originally in C++ but after hitting the wall of building a MD5 from scratch the year was switched to Powershell (a Html implentation of Day 1 is also presented)